 The Need for Design Education.
 Royal College of Art.
 Archer, B (1973)

-I add to this quote: ‘To suit his internal environment also’.
-This is key to my practice.
+In addition to this quote: ‘To suit his internal environment also’.
+A key element to The Art of Utopia.

 Design is essentially a rational, logical, sequential process intended to solve problems or, as Jones put it: “initiate change in man-made things”… Thought patterns even…